 - Inability to ‘Sleep-Through’ – Once women have fallen asleep, it may be difficult to sleep deeply because of the frequent need to urinate.
 This urge is caused by hormonal shifts in the body.

 - Discomfort – Lowered levels of estrogen can make the body more susceptible to pain in the joints.
-An increased sensitivity to pain may be responsible for the sleep disturbances commonly felt in the menopause.
+Increased sensitivity to pain may be responsible for the sleep disturbances commonly felt in menopause.
 Osteoporosis – a common condition in postmenopausal women – may also cause body pain in the long term.

 - Fatigue – This is both a cause and symptom of menopausal insomnia.
 As mentioned, sleep deprivation can be maintained by a vicious cycle of fatigue.
 Hormone imbalances cause temporary sleep deprivation, which causes a stress response.
 The stress response heightens cortisol levels in the body, which makes sleeping even more difficult – leading to chronic fatigue.